 The team theorized that changes in hormone levels might affect the way women respond to so-called smoking cues, such as a coffee break or the smell of a cigarette.
 These signals are perceived as rewarding, in the same way that actually smoking a cigarette is.

-Earlier research by the team found that women in the follicular phase of the menstrual cycle have enhanced responses to smoking cues in reward-related brain regions when compared with women in the luteal phase.
-The weaker the connections, the more difficult it is to say "no" to impulses.
+Earlier research by the team found that women in the follicular phase of the menstrual cycle have enhanced responses to smoking cues in reward-related brain regions when compared with

 Their previous findings spurred the team on to investigate the connections between cognitive control brain regions and reward signaling brain regions in more depth.
 During the study, the participants were split into two groups, based on their menstrual phase - luteal or follicular.